 In the year 2020, the Highway Department adapted to many new policies and procedures to keep the residents and employees safe under new COVID guidelines.
-The Highway Department is able to issue permits by email while maintaining limited contact.

 I am proud to work together with local municipalities and DuPage County to secure the best possible pricing for resources that we need such as road salt and asphalt.
 I am also proud to have created the Township Road Alliance of DuPage County that assists each other in times of extreme weather and recovery from storms.